facebookarchive/linkbench/README.md

     -- Note: replace 'linkbench'@'localhost' with 'linkbench'@'%' to allow remote connections CREATE USER 'linkbench'@'localhost' IDENTIFIED BY 'mypassword';
-    -- Grant all privileges on linkdb to this user GRANT ALL ON linkdb2 TO 'linkbench'@'localhost'
+    -- Grant all privileges on linkdb to this user GRANT ALL ON linkdb TO 'linkbench'@'localhost'

 If you want to obtain representative benchmark results, we highly recommend that you invest some time configuring and tuning MySQL.